Recent and Upcoming Events

 Educating an Integral View on Engineering Asset Management

-If you ask universities what graduates need to solve complex problems in Engineering Asset Management, they say it requires deep specialists who are educated in highly specialized programmes.
+If you ask universities what graduates need to solve complex problems in Engineering Asset Management, they say it requires deep specialists who are educated in highly specialised programmes.
 But if you ask engineering professionals, they say that solving complex problems in an uncertain and volatile world requires deep generalists who have learnt specialized expertise in a more generalised programme.
-So how can we best educate an integral view on engineering asset management that is future fit, and combines science, engineering and technology principles with human behaviour and business practice? (talk at Engineering Asset Management webinar at Universidad de Chile July 2021)
+So how can we best educate an integral view on engineering asset management that is future fit and combines science, engineering and technology principles with human behaviour and business practice? (talk at Seminario EGAF - Engineering Asset Management webinar at Universidad de Chile July 2021)

 A Journey Through Tomorrow's Landscape of Higher Engineering Education